RHsyseng/hpe-discover-2017/README.md

-# playbooks to automate HPE OneView
+# Playbooks to Automate HPE OneView

 This is a set of ansible playbooks to provision bare-metal servers using HPE OneView and Red Hat Satellite.

+**NOTE** The playbooks provided in the GitHub repository are not supported by Red Hat.
+They merely provide a mechanism that can be used to build out an OpenShift Container Platform environment using HPE OneView and Red Hat Satellite.

-# setup
+# Setup

-one time:
+The playbooks in this repo are to support a [Red Hat Reference Architcture](https://access.redhat.com/articles/3128171) in which the full explanation of the logic and usage of these playbooks is provided.

+In brief:

+Prepare environment:

 ~~~
 git clone https://github.com/HewlettPackard/oneview-ansible.git /usr/share/ansible/
 sudo pip install hpOneView
 ~~~

 Modify group_vars/* to suit the target environment.
-Update group_vars/config.json to match the HPE OneView login information.
 Create an inventory file with the desired hostnames and IPs that will be statically provisioned by Satellite:

 ~~~
 ## required for provisoning